skynettoday/skynet-today/_posts/overviews/2019-2-22-a-brief-history-of-neural-nets-and-deep-learning.md

 [^part2_14]: Dayan, P., Hinton, G. E., Neal, R. M., & Zemel, R. S. (1995).
 The helmholtz machine.
 Neural computation, 7(5), 889-904.
 [^part2_15]: Anderson, C. W. (1989).
 Learning to control an inverted pendulum using neural networks.
 Control Systems Magazine, IEEE, 9(3), 31-37.

-In this part, we will continue to see the swift pace of research in the 90s, and see why neural nets ultimately lost favor much as they did in the late 60s.

 ## Neural Nets Make Decisions